dylanhurd/libguides-panels-landing-page/README.md

 # LibGuides Panels Landing Page

 Upload **research-guides-front.css**, **research-guides-front.js** and **api-connection.php** to a web server.

-Reference **research-guides-front.css** and **research-guides-front.js** from your Custom JS/CSS section of Look and Feel in LibGuides admin.
+Reference **research-guides-front.css** from your Custom JS/CSS section of Look and Feel in LibGuides admin.

 ## Edit research-guides-front.js